-MAAP is a near real-time deforestation monitoring program for the Andean Amazon led by civil society (Amazon Conservation).
-The monitoring is currently based on four satellite systems: Landsat (NASA/USGS), Sentinel (European Space Agency), and the companies Planet and DigitalGlobe.
+The monitoring is based on 5 satellite systems: Landsat (NASA/USGS), Sentinel (European Space Agency), PeruSAT-1, and the companies Planet and DigitalGlobe.
 For more information about our innovative methodology, see this recent paper in Science Magazine.

 Our principal findings include:

-Trends: Deforestation has claimed 8.7 million acres over the last 17 years (2001-2017) in the Andean Amazon.
-The deforestation has been increasing in recent years, with a peak in 2017 (816,400 acres).
-Peru has the highest annual deforestation total, followed by Colombia and then Ecuador.
-The vast majority (74%) of the deforestation events are small-scale (12 acres).
-Large-scale events (>245 acres) are relatively rare (2%), but represent a latent threat.
+Trends: Deforestation across the Andean Amazon has reached 4.2 million hectares (10.4 million acres) since 2001.
+Annual deforestation has been increasing in recent years, with a peak in 2017 (426,000 hectares).
+Peru has had the highest annual deforestation, followed by surging Colombia (in fact, Colombia surpassed Peru in 2017).
+The vast majority of the deforestation events are small-scale (‹5 hectares).

 Hotspots: We present the first regional-scale deforestation hotspots map for the Andean Amazon, allowing for spatial comparisons between Peru, Colombia, and Ecuador.
 We discuss six of the most important hotspots.

-Drivers: One of the major advances of MAAP has been using satellite imagery to identify drivers of deforestation in the Andean Amazon.
-We present an interactive map containing detailed, up-to-date information on the major drivers: gold mining, agriculture (oil palm and cacao), cattle ranching, logging roads, and dams.
-Agriculture and ranching pose the most widespread threat across the region, while gold mining and logging roads target more specific areas (such as southern Peru).
-Large-scale agriculture and new roads are latent threats.
+Drivers: We present MAAP Interactive, a dynamic map with detailed information on the major deforestation drivers: gold mining, agriculture (oil palm and cacao), cattle ranching, logging, and dams.
+Agriculture and ranching cause the most widespread impact across the region, while gold mining is most intense southern Peru.

 I. Deforestation Trends